-Apple says some of its employees' computers were hacked, no evidence that data was takenAlex Wagner - Senior News Editor
+Apple says some of its employees' computers were hacked, no evidence that data was takenAlex Wagner - Deputy Managing Editor, News Desk

 Hot on the heels of the release of iOS 6.1.2, there's some not-so-good Apple news making the rounds.
 The Cupertino firm confirmed to AllThingsD and Reuters this afternoon that it was recently targeted by hackers and that a "limited number" of computers belonging to its employees were breached.
 Apple explains that the exploit used to attack it was a vulnerability with the Java plug-in for browsers and that the malware was spread to it from a developer website.

 The good news is that Apple believes that "there is no evidence" that any data actually left its computers.
 The company is working with law enforcement to track the hackers down, and it's believed that the people behind this attack also recently hacked Facebook.